What is an anal fistula?

 Hard or painful stools or trouble controlling your bowel movements

-Belly pain that does not respond to treatment or that does not go away after a few
+Belly pain that doesn't respond to treatment or that doesn't go away after a few hours

-Belly swelling that does not go away after a few hours
+Belly swelling that doesn't go away after a few hours

 Vomiting that won’t stop